-- the specific product, process and/or service to be certified in GDPR terms, this can be seen as a "processing operation" - the specified requirements (e.g. standards) that the product, process and/or service must fulfil; - sampling criteria for the target processing operation that is to be certified; - types and combinations of conformity assessment techniques (e.g. audit, inspection or test) that will be used to evaluate the product, process or service; - the process to be followed for the evaluation, review and decision; - the mark of conformity and its control; - activities that must be undertaken during surveillance, if any.
+- sampling criteria for the target processing operation that is to be certified; - types and combinations of conformity assessment techniques (e.g. audit, inspection or test) that will be used to evaluate the product, process or service; - the process to be followed for the evaluation, review and decision; - the mark of conformity and its control; - activities that must be undertaken during surveillance, if any.

-Under the GDPR, data protection certification schemes are required to have criteria that a data protection supervisory authority or EDPB is required to approve.
+Under the GDPR, data protection certification schemes are required to have criteria that a data protection supervisory authority or the EDPB is required to approve.